vbacollective/riff/README.md

 RiffPlayNoiseBus noiseType, busID
 ```

-They now forward internally to the unified playback path.
+They forward internally to the unified playback path.

 ## Effect Presets